abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 comfortable and happy.
 Rather, it's to foster an understanding from which we can say to ourselves, *Truly, this is what I need.
 This is what's going to be good for me and my practice.* So spend a few minutes imagining what that reflection might be.
-This requires sensitivity—a tuning into the conscience.
+This requires sensitivity---a tuning into the conscience.
 Please, take a few minutes for that.

 # The Mood Is Not Who You Are